 Your doctor may recommend orthopedic surgery when you need more than conservative treatments.
 The team at Barrington Orthopedic Specialists are experts in various procedures such as joint repair, joint replacement, and joint fusion.

-Early diagnosis and treatment of arthritis are essential for minimizing joint damage and keep you active, so call one of the Barrington Orthopedic Specialists offices or schedule an appointment online.
+Early diagnosis and treatment of arthritis are essential for minimizing joint damage and keep you active, so call one of the Barrington Orthopedic Specialists offices.